|

 embryonic stem cells should adhere to the National Academies'

-published in the National Academies Press.
+as published in the National Academies Press.

-and the American Joint Committee on Cancer.
+Cancer and the American Joint Committee on Cancer.

 STATISTICAL GUIDELINES.
 The methods of statistical